JumpStart is a self-paced, online technology course for the thoughtful educator.

 Module 1.
 Basic Blogging: A blog or website is one of the most flexible and essential tools for learning in the 21st century.
 First, we’ll look at all the ways you and your students can use a blogging tool to create spectacular websites.
 Then you’ll use Edublogs to create your own blog that will showcase all of your projects in the course.

 Module 2.
 Online Collaboration: Student learning is turbo-charged when we add collaboration, and educators need regular opportunities to learn from one another, but time and space limit our ability to collaborate as often as we’d like.
-In this module, you have a choice between Slack and Padlet to create your own online space for powerful professional and student collaboration.
+In this module, you'll use Padlet to create your own online space for powerful professional and student collaboration.

 Module 3.
 Digital Mind Mapping: Research supports the use of visuals for making meaning, and mind mapping is one powerful way to do it.
 In this module, you will explore how mind maps can be used for instruction, problem solving, even assessment.
 Then you’ll have a choice between Sketchboard or LucidChart to develop a mind mapping assignment and complete it as if you were the student.

 Module 5.
 Screencasting: Once you know how to record videos from your computer screen – also known as screencasting – you will find dozens of uses for it in your teaching.
-In this module, you will use Screencast-O-Matic or Screencastify to create your own screencast tutorial.
+In this module, you will use ScreenPal (formerly Screencast-O-Matic) or Screencastify to create your own screencast tutorial.

 Module 7.
 Digital Assessment: Assessing students before, during, and after instruction takes a heck of a lot of time if you’re doing it right.
 Digital tools can help teachers dramatically increase the amount and quality of their assessments without needing a lot of extra time.
 In this module, you will use the Quiz feature in Google Forms to create a simple multiple-choice assessment.